Top 10 Things To Do In The French Riviera

 1. Road Trip to the Perched Villages

 Hanging on to the foothills of the Alps, the village-hopping road trip to the Cote d’Azure’s perched villages is a day you’ll never forget.
 Leave the summer madness of the Rivera’s coastline behind, as breathtaking views en route lead to villages with cobblestone lanes lined with art galleries and soaked in history.
-Highlights include the tiny hilltop village of Gourdon – reached via a winding road inside a gorge which follows the contours the River Loup, the artist’s village of Saint-Paul-de-Vence – an absolute inspiration for those who can draw more than just a circle, and Tourrettes-sur-Loup – a quiet stop with awesome views and five centuries of history.
+Highlights include the tiny hilltop village of Gourdon – reached via a winding road inside a gorge that follows the contours of the River Loup, the artist’s village of Saint-Paul-de-Vence – an absolute inspiration for those who can draw more than just a circle, and Tourrettes-sur-Loup – a quiet stop with awesome views and five centuries of history.

 Pin These Photos To Your Favorite Boards!